Scytl/freddie/README.md

 }
 ```

-Doing so you can specify response metadata such as status code or headers
+By doing so you can specify response metadata such as status code or headers

 ```json
 {